GenderPerformance/gender-performance/gendervoicemodel/README.md

     pip3 install -r requirements.txt

+Installing on Unix:

+Installing on Windows:
+either run the install commands in anaconda or bash. if error on pyAudio install: npm install pipwin then pipwin install pyaudio since pyaudio errors, librosa will not install so then manually install librosa

 ## Dataset used

 [Mozilla's Common Voice](https://www.kaggle.com/mozillaorg/common-voice) large dataset is used here, and some preprocessing has been performed: